techidaily/site-win11-tips/source/_posts/5-simple-steps-for-overcoming-windows-onedrive-glitches.md

 ## 1\.
 Check OneDriver Servers

  As the error message says, there might be something wrong with OneDrive servers and Microsoft is currently fixing them or doing some maintenance work.
-You can check the[OneDrive server status](https://portal.office.com/servicestatus) so you can figure out if the problem is limited to your device or network.
+You can check the [OneDrive server status](https://portal.office.com/servicestatus) so you can figure out if the problem is limited to your device or network.

 ![Check OneDrive server status](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/onedrive-status-1.jpg)